Healthdirect Free Australian health advice you can count on.

 • a new medicine

-If you are concerned about the side effects of any medicines, speak to your doctor or pharmacist.
+If you are concerned about the side effects of any medicines you are taking, speak with your doctor or pharmacist.

 Mild cognitive impairment

-About 1 in 2 people with mild cognitive impairment go to on develop dementia.
-Many people with mild cognitive impairment remain the same or can even improve.
+About 1 in 2 people with mild cognitive impairment will go on to develop dementia.
+However, many people with mild cognitive impairment remain the same or can even improve over time.

 When should I see my doctor?